BACK TO SCHOOL: 16 easy ways to get connected

 Buying your books and restocking your school and office supplies just got a little easier.
 Concordia Stores has an eCommerce site to simplify your purchases.
 It allows you to order books online, reload your DPrint card, subscribe to Le Gym and much more.

 10. PC and Mac computer labs, available around the corner

 Let’s say you don’t have your own computer right now.
 That’s no problem: Concordia offers both PC and Mac labs to registered students.
 Click under Documentation on the IITS Computer and media labs page for a list of locations, hours and available equipment.

 11. Plug into enhanced classroom technology

-More than 70 classrooms have had technology upgrades, resulting in improved sound systems, more whiteboards and bigger screens with better resolution and positioning.
+More than 30 classrooms have had technology upgrades this summer, resulting in improved sound systems, more whiteboards and bigger screens with better resolution and positioning.
 Upgraded rooms also include a variety of aesthetic improvements — including paint, blinds and furniture, depending on the needs for each classroom — courtesy of Facilities Management.